Structured Binary Neural Networks for Image Recognition: Discussions

-\textbf{\kui{Differences between GroupNet and other multiple binarizations methods.}} In ABC-Net~\cite{lin2017towards}, a linear combination of binary weight/activations bases are obtained from the full-precision weights/activations without being directly learned.
+\textbf{\kui{Differences between GroupNet and other multiple binarizations methods.}} In \cite{lin2017towards}, a linear combination of binary weight/activations bases are obtained from the full-precision weights or activations without being directly learned.
 In contrast, we directly design the binary network structure, where binary weights are end-to-end optimized. ~\cite{fromm2018heterogeneous, tang2017train, guo2017network, li2017performance} propose to recursively approximate the residual error and obtain a series of binary maps corresponding to different quantization scales.
 However, it is a sequential process which cannot be paralleled.
-And all multiple binarizations methods belong to local tensor approximation.
-In contrast to value approximation, we propose a structure approximation approach to mimic the full-precision network.
+Also, all previous multiple binarizations methods belong to local tensor approximation.
+In contrast to value approximation, we propose a group decomposition approach to approximate the full-precision network.
 Moreover, tensor-based methods are tightly designed to local value approximation and may be hardly generalized to other tasks accordingly.
-In addition, our structure decomposition strategy achieves much better performance than tensor-level approximation as shown in Section~\ref{sec:group_space}.
+In addition, our group decomposition strategy achieves much better performance than tensor-level approximation as shown in Section~\ref{sec:group_space}.